bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-06-19-newsletter.md

   payment failure.
 This allows the paying node to mark the channel between those two nodes as unreliable and choose other channels for future payments.
-But LND developer Joost Jager [notes][jager delays] on the the LN development mailing list that "non-ideal payment attempts [can also be] successful payments for which it took a long time to receive the [success] message."
+But LND developer Joost Jager [notes][jager delays] on the LN development mailing list that "non-ideal payment attempts [can also be] successful payments for which it took a long time to receive the [success] message."
 He proposes that each node relaying a message back to the paying node add two timestamps to the